This page is a brief summary of the family history across 470 years

 In 1744 Daniel Tytheridge and Rebecca Baker married in Portsea St. Mary.
 It is the descendants of this couple who all spell their name Titheradge and from whom Michael is descended.
 Unfortunately we do not know where Daniel was born or anything about him.
 We would like to speculate that he came from Kilmeston and hence is a descendant from Cheriton, but we have no evidence at all for this, except that there is a Daniel of the right age born in Kilmeston.
 At present we are at a loss as to how to prove or disprove this theory or how to discover his origins.
 Hence our own direct family line remains stuck in Portsea in 1744, which is frustrating when we have made such progress with other branches of the family.

 In 1761 William married Ann Cranston in Old Alresford.
-Their son, William, produced a family of seven children in New Alresford between 1784 and 1794 when William died.
+Their son, William, produced a family of seven children in New Alresford between 1784 and 1794 when William met an unfortunate death and was murdered.
 The eldest child Robert, born in 1784, is possibly, the same Robert who began the Tytheridge line.
 William and Ann’s third son Richard Cranston (b 1788) is perhaps the most colourful character amongst our ancestors and the one we know most about.
 A booklet in the Winchester Record Office entitled “Dickey Dung Prong or Richard Titheridge of New Alresford” attracted our interest in this individual.
 A minister who “converted this rogue to Christianity” shortly before Richard died in 1834 in Southampton wrote the booklet.
 It tells us about the life of Richard who was a villain who converted to Christianity just before his death.

 In 1768 the first Titheridges in Southampton are recorded, when John marries Mary Tucker at Southampton St. Mary.
 They lived at Itchen Ferry with their family.
 John was a mariner who left a considerable amount of money and property, when he died in 1825.
 We do not know from where John came but it is possible that he came from Portsea.